Polymer/atom-plugin/README.md

 # atom-polymer

 Unlocks all of the power of the [Polymer Analyzer](https://github.com/Polymer/polymer-analyzer) in your editor.
+See the [Polymer Editor Service](https://github.com/Polymer/polymer-editor-service) for more info, including links to other editor plugins.

 Features: